lizac9/project2-bn-horror-film/README.md

 ## Frameworks, Libraries & Programs Used

 1. [Google Fonts](https://fonts.google.com/):
-    - Google fonts were used to import the 'IM Fell English' and 'Grenze Gothish' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Bigelow Rules' and 'Wire One' font into the style.css file which is used on all pages throughout the project.
 2. [Font Awesome](https://fontawesome.com/):
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 3. [Git](https://git-scm.com/):